johnny95731/color-utils/README.md

 <details>
 <summary><code>tspGreedy&lt;T>(arr: T[], rgbGetter: (color: T) => number[], diffOp: CIEDifferenceFn, copy: boolean = false): T[]</code></summary>

-Sort an array of objects by Greedy algorithm.
-The first item will not be moved.
+Sort by Greedy algorithm.
+The first item will be fixed.
+The second is the closest item to the first and so on.

 The argument `rgbGetter` make this function can handle the object such as `{ color : number[], otherProperty: unknown }`.